UlyssesZh/UlyssesZh.github.io/_posts/2025-11-13-picard-path-integral.md

 title: From Picard iteration to Feynman path integral
 date: 2025-11-13 17:31:24 -0800
 categories:
   - physics
 tags:
   - ode
   - quantum mechanics
   - graph theory
   - stochastic process
   - long paper
 layout: post
+excerpt: >
-excerpt: 'The Schr&ouml;dinger equation is an ODE, so we can approach its solution through Picard iteration.
+  The Schr&ouml;dinger equation is an ODE, so we can approach its solution through Picard iteration.
   This approach leads to a sum over walks on the graph formed by an orthonormal basis as vertices and the Hamiltonian matrix elements as edge weights.
-This sum is exactly the Feynman path integral if we choose the position basis and take the continuum limit.'
+  This sum is exactly the Feynman path integral if we choose the position basis and take the continuum limit.
 ---

 ## Discrete path integral